How to install KOSI Proxy

 Configure Harbor

-1. Port Forward
+1. Port Forwarding

 To log in to Harbor, port 80 of the proxy host must be forwarded.